salvatorecampagna/CarND/term3/project1_path_planning/README.md

 In principle, the car will always try to stay in the same lane (`keep lane state`) and change state only in specific situations.
 To understand more about how the algorithm is working have a look at `Planner::new_trajectory` method in planner.cpp.
 * If the car is in the `start state` it will execute the start action.
 This state requires specific handling since the car needs to accelerate to reach traffic speed and start moving together with other cars on the highway.
 * If the car is in the `keep lane state` it will stay in the same state as long as it is safe to do so (planner.cpp lines 255 - 259).
-The `Road::is_lane_safe mehod` returns true or false depending on the distance of vehicles around the self-driving car.
+The `Road::is_lane_safe` method returns true or false depending on the distance of vehicles around the self-driving car.
 * If it is not safe to stay in `keep lane state` (planner.cpp lines 260 - 275) because, for instance we are approaching another slower vehicle, the car will first try to find a new lane which is safe to move to.
 If there is such lane which the car can move to safely it will execute the action `change lane` (planner.cpp line 273) otherwise will stay in its lane and slow down to avoid collisions (planner.cpp line 268).
-* When the car is in `change lane left state` or `change lane right state` (planner.cpp lines 278 - 291) it will either go to the `keep lane state` or `slow down state` depending on whether the lane is safe or not.
+* When the car is in `change lane left state` or `change lane right state` (planner.cpp lines 278 - 291) it will either go to the `keep lane state` or slow down depending on whether the lane is safe or not.

 Needless to say that the Finite State Machine is implemented in such a way that if the car is on the right lane moving still to the right is not possible, and the same is true about moving to the left, if the car is in the left lane of the highway.